 Why do you want to work for Marks & Spencer?

 Base your reasons around specifics and facts.
 It could be that you are impressed with the progress the company's made under its 'Plan A' sustainable initiative.
 It could be that you believe that you are well suited to the blend of formal and on-the-job training (you need to say why).
 It could be that you find its multi-channel e-commerce strategy interesting.
 Whatever your reason, back it up with facts – and don't mention pay or benefits!

 Tell me about a time when you had to work with limited resources, and how you managed that challenge

 Resources could mean materials, information sources or people.
 Perhaps you had to write an essay and couldn't get hold of vital research or work on the subject?
 Perhaps you were short-staffed in your part-time job and had to cover for others?
 Or perhaps you were manning a student society stall at a freshers' fair and the person supposed to be alongside you couldn't make it or you ran out of marketing material?
 If you can, give an example where the lack of resources wasn't caused by your actions or lack of action.

 When giving your answer, explain the problems the lack of resources caused and the actions you took to remedy the situation.

 How have you challenged the decisions or ideas of others?

-An answer to this question should find a balance between showing that you are someone who actively listens to and considers the thoughts of others (see 'Talk straight' in the above section) and demonstrating your ability to think independently.
+An answer to this question should find a balance between showing that you are someone who actively listens to and considers the thoughts of others and demonstrating your ability to think independently.

 Clearly explaining what the idea or decision was and why you didn't believe it to be the most effective course of action will allow recruiters to see that you can make considered and rational judgements.
 The how part of this question may refer to both the argument you gave and the way you expressed it.
 Make it clear that you were diplomatic – describing how you asked the other person (and the rest of the team if applicable) what they think once you've expressed your view is one way to demonstrate this.